Skip to main content

 • Select the interface “type”: “external”, “subnet”, “any_subnet”, or “reserved_fixed_ip”.

-• (optional) Add is_parent = "true" to ensure the interface cannot be detached and is always connected first.
+• (optional) Add is_parent = “true” to prevent the interface from being detached and to set it as the first attached interface.

 • (optional) Specify order to set the order in which interfaces will be attached.